Sudharshan14/note-app/README.md

 # note-app
 - A web application for note-taking
-- Poorly written, unconventional, undocumented code :(
+- Remove the references to **_xtnote.com_**, if you are reusing the code.
-- Released under "Unlicensed" license, so feel free to reuse.
+- Released under "Unlicensed" license.
-- Remove the references to **_xtnote.com_** when reusing the code.
+- DISCLAIMER : Poorly written, unconventional, undocumented code.